Everything To Know About The Upcoming Star Wars Series Ahsoka

 The show is being developed by Jon Favreau and Dave Filoni, who previously worked together on the hit Emmy-winning series The Mandalorian as well as other Star Wars projects.

-Previously, a teaser of the upcoming series was recently unveiled, it opened with scenes of Ahsoka getting attacked at a Jedi site and also features some popular characters making a comeback.
+Previously, a teaser of the upcoming series was unveiled.
+It opened with scenes of Ahsoka getting attacked at a Jedi site and also featured some popular characters making a comeback.

-Now, a new trailer has been released giving more insights about the upcoming series.
-It hints at a training relationship between Tano and Sabine Wren, where Wren is likely being taught saber skills.
-The most exciting bit – the introduction of Grand Admiral Thrawn in live-action is shown, with Lars Mikkelsen portraying the character, who previously voiced Thrawn in Star Wars Rebels.
-It also overall highlighted the loved characters from Star Wars Rebels.
+Now, a new trailer has dropped, giving us additional insight into the upcoming series.
+It hints at a training relationship between Tano and Sabine Wren, where Wren is likely being taught some lightsaber skills.
+The most exciting bit, however, is the introduction of Grand Admiral Thrawn in a live-action avatar with Lars Mikkelsen portraying the iconic character.
+The actor previously voiced Thrawn in Star Wars Rebels.

 What is the plot of the upcoming Star Wars series ‘Ahsoka’?